Besaids/WWM-Helper/src/README.md

 - `layout.component.scss`
   - Overall app background, main area padding, and footer styling.
+  - Footer inner width is aligned via the shared `.page-shell` helper from the styles system.

 **Key idea:**
 `LayoutComponent` defines the chrome around the app; feature pages should focus only on their own content.